-327 Delivery plan
+Delivery plan

-Two further task groups were established in parallel to help finalise the roadmap; a "delivery partners" group advised on the timing of actions and who could fund them, whilst an "enablers" group advised on how contributions could be made in other ways.
+Two further task groups were established in parallel to help finalise the roadmap; a 'delivery partners' group advised on the timing of actions and who could fund them, while an 'enablers' group advised on how contributions could be made in other ways.
 Advice from the two groups was gathered during four workshops in early 2021 and supported the project team in drafting a final roadmap action plan including estimated costs.